bcgov/rockychat/data-prep/README.md

 You'll need the access tokens for both StackOverflow API and Digital website

 How to obtain the `DIGITAL_WEBSITE_SESSION_TOKEN`:
+- an IDIR account is needed to obtain the "Internal Resources" from the website
 - head to the internal resources section: https://digital.gov.bc.ca/cloud/services/private/internal-resources/
 - login with your account
 - open the developer mode -> Application -> find the website Cookies
 - copy paste the cookie key and value as `<wordpress_logged_in_xxx>=<value>`

 How to obtain the `STACKOVERFLOW_API_TOKEN`:
-- Admin access is required
+- stackoverflow Admin access is required
 - head to Admin settings -> API -> create new service key

 The collected data will be chunked and used to create an Azure AI search index as part of the scripts, so a Service Principle (SP) is needed for Azure CLI authentication.
-Credentials are needed as `AZURE_*`.

-Follow these steps to create the SP, refer to [the official doc](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash#create-a-service-principal-with-role-and-scope) if you need more info!
+Following are steps on how to create and prepare the SP (refer to [the official doc](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash#create-a-service-principal-with-role-and-scope) if you need more info!):

 ```bash
 # first login
 az login